 Overnight at Tierra Patagonia (B,D)

 Day 7: Torres del Paine to Puerto Natales

 Today we have a relaxed breakfast and pack before departing for Puerto Natales.
 We plan to arrive in Puerto Natales around lunchtime and everyone can wander town, choose a restaurant for lunch (not included) and of course have chance to shop for handicraft items to take home!
-We return to the extremely comfortable Bories House Hotel in the later afternoon, check in and tonight is our farewell dinner in the hotel dinning room with spectacular views across the fjord towards Puerto Natales.
+We return to the extremely comfortable and luxurious Singualr Hotel in the later afternoon, check in and tonight is our farewell dinner in the hotel dinning room with spectacular views across the fjord towards Puerto Natales.

 Thanks for choosing Chile with Terra Incognita Ecotours, Inc. It is our pleasure to help you plan for your upcoming ecotour.
 To ensure that your travel arrangements are made to your satisfaction, please take a few minutes to read through this information.